randlabs/myalgo-connect-homepage/docs/getting-started/myalgo-connect-api.md

 #### Response

-Will return an array of an Account object, which contains the public wallet(s) data selected by the user in the “Manage your account” section.
+Returns an array of Account objects, which contains the public wallet(s) data selected by the user in the “Manage your account” section.

 ```json
 [